Valay17/DupliCron--Metadata-Based-Incremental-File-Synchronization-and-Backup/README.md

 ### Customization Locations in Code
 Below are the places where you can edit the following things:

-- **Thread Count**
-  Configure the number of threads defined for BG, Inter and GodSpeed.
-Defaults are 2, 4 and Hardware Max Supported Thread Count.
+- **Configuration File Location**
+  Modify the path and filename used for storing log files.
+Default is same directory as the binary and `Config.txt`.
+  ConfigGlobal.cpp `Line 21`

+- **Sync Log File Location**
+  Modify the path and filename used for storing log files.
+Default is same directory as the binary and `Sync_Logs`.
+  ConfigGlobal.cpp `Line 22`

 - **Metadata Cache File Location**
   Modify the path and filename used for storing metadata cache files.
 Default is same directory as the binary and `Meta_Cache`.
+  ConfigGlobal.cpp `Line 23`

-- **Sync Log File Location**
+- **Sync Mode and Thread Count**
-  Modify the path and filename used for storing log files.
-Default is same directory as the binary and `Sync_Logs`.

-- **Configuration File Location**
-  Modify the path and filename used for storing log files.
-Default is same directory as the binary and `Config.txt`.
+  ConfigGlobal.cpp `Line 24`,`Line 25` - Modify the default value the tool runs in.
+Default is `BG` and `2`.
+  ConfigParser.cpp `Line 214` - Modify the number of threads defined for BG, Inter and GodSpeed.
+Defaults are 2, 4 and Hardware Max Supported Thread Count.

 - **Disk Type Optimization**
   Set the type of disk (HDD or SSD) to optimize copy behavior and avoid disk thrashing.
 Default is `HDD`.
+  ConfigGlobal.cpp `Line 26`

+- **Stale File Removal Threshold**
+  Set how many consecutive sync runs a file must be missing from the source before it is considered stale [and deleted from the destination (if enabled)].
+Default is `5`.
+  ConfigGlobal.cpp `Line 27`

 - **Stale File Deletion from Destination**
   Enables or disables removal of files from the destination if they’ve been missing from the source for a configurable number of syncs.
 Default is `NO`.
   When DeleteStaleFromDest = YES, stale files (those no longer present in the source) are removed from the destination after a set number of runs (StaleEntries).
   **Note:** This process does not delete empty directories that may remain after file deletion.
 This ensures directory structure integrity is preserved and user is expected to delete the directory.

-- **Stale File Removal Threshold**
-  Set how many consecutive sync runs a file must be missing from the source before it is considered stale [and deleted from the destination (if enabled)].
-Default is `5`.
+  ConfigGlobal.cpp `Line 28`

+- **Max Log Files**
+  Sets the maximum number of log files to retain before older logs are purged.
+Helps manage disk space used by logs.
+Default is 10.
+  ConfigGlobal.cpp `Line 29`